 - A screening for gum recession, possible bone loss, or infection

-The full mouth set of x-rays is taken once every 3-5 years and it allows us to detect cavities, infections and bone loss.
+The full mouth set of x-rays is generally taken once every 3-5 years and it allows us to detect cavities, infections and bone loss.
 Children or young adults may need a panoramic x-ray to evaluate growth, development or the eruption of wisdom teeth.

-If we find the beginning stages of gum disease called gingivitis we can set up your appt for a deeper cleaning that addresses the infection.
+If we find the beginning stages of gum disease called gingivitis we can set up your appointment for a deeper cleaning that addresses the infection.
 Should we find signs of bone loss and tooth pockets the hygienist will schedule you for two separate appointments for scaling and root planing with anesthesia.
 These generally are around an hour and half long.
 If you are anxious we can discuss laughing gas or other light sedation options.

 Other Possible Findings

 We also look to see if you have wear or erosion that could be coming from habits like clenching or acid reflux.
 Teeth can be breaking down from infection or a bad bite.
 We can show you pictures of our findings with our intraoral camera.
 Should you need minimal dental work our front desk staff can often help with your benefits and scheduling that day.
 If you have more extensive dental needs the doctors may recommend returning to spend more time with them for additional records.

 We provide you with state-of-the-art dental care.
 Some of the technological advances you will find in our office are: